• Skip to primary navigation

 Maple apple pie made with maple roasted apples and an all-butter crust

-Even better than a traditional apple pie, this maple apple pie recipe is made with maple roasted apples, which are tossed with maple sugar before pouring into the pie crust and baking.
+This is my favourite recipe for the best maple apple pie.
+Even better than a traditional apple pie, this maple-flavoured apple pie recipe is made with maple-roasted apples, which are tossed with maple sugar before pouring into the pie crust and baking.
 This incredible apple pie is made with roasted apple slices, which allows you to pack more apples into your apple pies!

 Disclosure: As an Amazon Associate, I earn from qualifying purchases.